The effect of anisotropy of long-range hopping on localization in three-dimensional lattices: Models

+where $t_{\text{max}} \equiv \max |t_{ij}|$, in order to allow a direct comparison between the isotropic and anisotropic models defined below by normalizing the disorder amplitude to the largest hopping amplitude present.

-We consider a single particle in a 3D cubic lattice with $N$ sites per dimension.
-We randomize the values $w_i \in [-w/2, w/2]$ drawn from a uniform distribution and the values $t_{ij}$ as in the site percolation model.
-For a given realization of disorder, we divide the lattice sites into two subsets $P$ and $Q$, with $p N^3$ sites in the $P$ subset and $(1-p)N^3$ in the $Q$ subset.
+We randomize the values $t_{ij}$ as in the site percolation model.
+To do this, we define $t_{ij} = d_{ij}\tau_{ij}$, where $d_{ij}$ is the dilution parameter, and divide the lattice sites into two subsets $P$ and $Q$, with $p N^3$ sites in the $P$ subset and $(1-p)N^3$ in the $Q$ subset.
 For a given value $p$, the lattice sites are assigned to the subsets at random.
-The hopping amplitudes of the Hamiltonian (\ref{model}) are then defined as follows:
+The dilution parameter is then defined as:

+With $t_{ij}$ and $d_{ij}$ thus defined, the Hamiltonian (\ref{model}) describes a generic particle in a disordered, diluted lattice with $pN^3$ sites.
+The angular dependence of the hopping amplitude is determined by the magnitudes of $\tau_{ij}$.
+We consider two types of models for $\tau_{ij}$.